Old-timers say “for every ounce of mined gold, gallons of blood have been spilt.” The most sensational Utah tale concerns the lost Rhoades Mine.

 Thomas Rhoades was commissioned as Brigham Young’s representative to the Ute Chief Wakara.
 Chief Wakara allegedly accompanied Rhoades the location of a fabulously rich mine, the wealth of which was to be used only to benefit the LDS church.
 Historians now discredit the story that the Ute Indians gave gold to the Mormon pioneers, and also allowed Thomas Rhoades, followed by his son Caleb, to mine gold from the Uintas for several decades.

 Gale Rhoades spent most of his life following in the footsteps of his great-grandfather Thomas Rhoades, attempting to find lost treasure.
 He made a living establishing illegal prospecting corporations using a gold nugget he claimed to have originated from the Uintas.
-Speculators would finance his attempts to find the gold based on his convincing evidence and his published book Footprints in the Wilderness.
+Speculators would finance his attempts to find the gold based on his convincing evidence and his published book Faded Footprints: The Lost Rhoades Gold Mines & Other Hidden Treasures of the Uintas.
 Gale Rhoades died owing thousands of dollars to investors.
 Gale Rhoades was certainly a con-man exploiting his relatives.

 Phony Obituary in the Deseret News: What did they have to hide?